Visit Sydney ShowroomVirtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 Teak outdoor furniture is a popular choice for many homeowners due to its durability, strength, and beauty.

-However, like any outdoor furniture, it is exposed to the elements and can accumulate dirt, grime, and even mould.
+However, like any outdoor furniture, it’s exposed to the elements and can accumulate dirt, grime, and even mould.
 Regular cleaning and maintenance are essential to keep your outdoor furniture looking its best and prolong its lifespan.

-In this article, we will provide you with the best practices and a step-by-step guide to cleaning teak outdoor furniture.
+In this article, we’ll provide you with the best practices and a step-by-step guide on how to clean teak outdoor furniture effectively.

-A step-by-step guide to cleaning teak outdoor furniture
+A step-by-step guide on how to clean teak outdoor furniture

 Step 1: Clear the furniture